Skip to contents

 dotplot

 Logical.
-If TRUE, the function will display a dotplot, with dots size proportional to the percentage of cells expressing a feature.
+If TRUE, the function will display a dot plot, with dots size proportional to the percentage of cells in each identity expressing a feature.
 If FALSE, the function will instead display a heatmap.

 dots.type

 Character.
-Determines the dots size difference between 0 and 100% expression.
+Determines the dot size differences between 0 and 100% expression.
 Either 'square root' (lower difference) or 'radius' (higher difference).
 Ignored if dotplot = FALSE.

 dots.size

 Numeric.
-The size of the dots in the dotplot.
+The size of the dots.
 Decreasing this parameter helps when displaying a large number of features.
 Ignored if dotplot = FALSE.

 show.noexpr.dots